PySport/tracking_data_container/RFC.md

 - Packages must use `TrackingDataContainer` for I/O
 - Read-only tools may optionally operate on Arrow, if they follow the schema
 - Kloppy will provide `load_as_container(...)` as the default loader
+- TDC should be able go from/to other DataFrame formats like pandas to ensure packages can adopt easily.

 ---